“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: “Because your mother is a spineless coward,” her grandmother answers tersely.

-So much for professionally minced words.
+So much for being professional.

 Celia: Celia’s lips will never be thin enough to pull off the severe line that her grandmother does, but she flattens them all the same.